-Secondly, you can help each individual to take responsibility for their own well-being and give them the tools to support them in this.
-This could range from educating them about life balance to helping them to handle themselves in situations they find challenging.
-For example, not being listened to can undermine your emotional well-being – offering training on how to be assertive and building confidence helps to overcome that.
+Secondly, you can help individuals take responsibility for their own well-being and give them the tools to support them as they develop their mental health.
+The learning journey could range from educating about life balance through to empowering them about managing themselves in situations they find daunting.
+For example, not being listened to can undermine your emotional well-being so making training available on how to be assertive and building confidence will help to overcome that.

 Unfortunately there is only so much that you can do to prevent problems from happening yet your support and training resources will go a long way to bridging gaps.
 Providing employees with strategies to deal with stress, manage emotions or encourage positive thinking will really help them to deal with difficult situations and tough times in their lives, enabling them to come out of the other side much stronger and more resilient